bouzy/packman/README.md

   lrm - lists the selected packages to be removed lin - lists the selected packages to be installed
 ```
+The lists of packages to be removed and installed are located in the variables app_remove_list and app_add_list
 ```python
 app_remove_list = (['libreoffice-core',
     'libreoffice-common',